an outstanding day to seek the help of others.

 “I am in chains now, still preaching this message as God’s ambassador.
 So pray that I will keep on speaking boldly for Him, as I should.”
 Ephesians 6:20 NLT

-Even while imprisoned, Paul’s focus was on serving others and teaching them the path to God led through Jesus Christ.
+Even while imprisoned, Paul’s focus was on serving others and teaching them that the path to God led through Jesus Christ.

 For God, creating the world was effortless.
 For God, wielding the paintbrush of life that gave His world personality, beauty, and character was not tiresome or challenging.

 But for those of us created by the brush strokes of the master, daily life as children of God can, indeed, be taxing, frustrating, and difficult.

 God places people all around us for a number of reasons.
 A very significant one is so they are available for us to reach out to for help.